-The appearance of scarring can be unpredictable and varies from person to person.
-Not only will the scars remind you of what you had to deal with, but it may also make you dissatisfied with your skin and affect your confidence.
+The appearance of acne scarring can be unpredictable and varies from person to person.
+Not only will the scars remind you of what you had to deal with, but they may also make you dissatisfied with your skin and affect your confidence.
 "Acne scar removal Singapore", "acne scar treatment Singapore" are some of the most highly searched terms, as patients seek successful acne scar remedies.

-Fractional Infrared Lasers have a good body of research evidence demonstrating safety and efficacy for acne scar removal in Singapore.
-They are the gold standard treatment for scarring against which other treatments are compared.
+Fractional Co2 Lasers have a good body of research evidence demonstrating safety and efficacy for deep acne scar removal in Singapore.
+These laser treatments are the gold standard treatment for scarring against which other treatments are compared.

 Discovery Pico Plus is a second-generation triple wavelength picosecond laser that generates the highest peak power in the world.
 A special microlens array further focusses the energy into numerous micro-beams 2mm under the skin.
-The highly concentrated energy produces laser-induced optical breakdown (LIOB) stimulating scar remodelling with almost no downtime.
+The highly concentrated energy produces laser-induced optical breakdown (LIOB) stimulating scar remodeling.

 Fractional Radiofrequency creates a pyramidal thermal injury zone (a relatively large coagulation zone deep in the skin with minimal surface damage) as opposed to the columnar shape of ablative lasers.
 Hence Fractional Radiofrequency has a favourable side-effect profile (such as downtime, post-inflammatory hyperpigmentation) in comparison to fractional lasers.

 Scar remodelling requires heat delivery to the deep part of the skin.
 However, in most machine-based treatments for scarring such as lasers, much of the energy is dissipated at the skin surface and little reaches the deep layers.
-Fractional microneedle radiofrequency overcomes this using insulated microneedles to spare the upper part of the skin and deliver radiofrequency energy precisely up to 4mm deep in the skin, resulting in faster recovery, higher efficacy and increased safety.
+Fractional microneedle radiofrequency overcomes this using insulated microneedles to spare the upper part of the skin and deliver radiofrequency energy precisely up to 4mm deep in the skin, resulting in faster recovery, higher efficacy and increased safety in treating acne scars.

-Vascular lasers (such as pulsed dye lasers, yellow lasers, long pulsed diode or NdYAG) target haemoglobin in blood vessels destroying them.
-They are useful for hypertrophic / keloid scars and fresh stretch marks.
+Vascular lasers (such as pulsed dye lasers, yellow lasers, long-pulsed diode or NdYAG) target haemoglobin in blood vessels destroying them.
+They are useful for hypertrophic / keloid acne scars and fresh stretch marks.
 Intense Pulsed Light used for acne scar removal in Singapore together with special vascular filters can be used for similar purposes as well but is generally less powerful.
 The advantage of IPL is its minimal downtime -- you could get this procedure done during your lunch break and head straight back to work.

 Chemical Reconstruction of Skin Scars (TCA CROSS) uses the precise placement of highly concentrated chemical peel (such as Trichloroacetic Acid) to lift the base of deep scars.